amakarudze/amakarudze/README.md

 ### Hi there 👋

-I am a Python/Django Developer currently working for ButterCMS.
+I am a freelance Python/Django Developer.
 Since 2020 I have been the President of the DSF (Django Software Foundation) and was previously a Software Engineer at BriteCore.
 I am based in Harare, Zimbabwe and have been working remotely for a couple of years now.

-I have over 12 years of experience in the ICT sector and previously held multiple positions in Zimbabwe and globally.
+I have over 13 years of experience in the ICT sector and previously held multiple positions in Zimbabwe and globally.
 I received a BSc (Hons.) in Computer Science from Midlands State University and an MSc in Strategic Management from Chinhoyi University.

 Since 2015 I have focused on Python/Django development and have been very active in the community as a conference speaker, Django Girls Trustee, and member of the DSF’s Code of Conduct Committee.
 Since 2018 I have served on the DSF Board of Directors and held the position of Vice President (2019-2020) and currently President (2021-present).